BartekSzymik/url_shortener/README.md

 ```bash
   http://0.0.0.0.8000/api/schema/swagger-ui/
 ```

+Use Postman with predefined collections:
+- load postman collections from `./api/postman_collections/*.postman_collection.json`
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your ./envs/api.env file